-- 1. Execute: barbican-db-manage revision -m "<insert your change description here>" - 2.
-This will generate file in the barbican/model/migration/ alembic\migrations/versions/ folder, this with sort of file format: <unique-Alembic-ID>\<your-change-description-from-above-but-truncated>. py.
+- 1. Execute: barbican-db-manage revision -m "<insert your change description here>" - will 2.
+This file barbican/model/migration/ generate in the new alembic_migrations/versions/ folder. with this sort of file format: <unique-Alembic-ID><your-change-description-from-above-but-truncated>. py.
 Note that only the first 20 characters of the description are used. - 3.
 You can then edit this file per tutorial and the Alembic Operation Reference page for available operations you may make from the version files.
 You must properly fill in the upgrade() methods.